 As I stood in the porch waiting, I could hear my friend's Mom calling from the kitchen, "I'm just getting my dinner ready- be there in a minute..."
 And as she rounded the corner, carrying an enormous, heaping plate of nachos that would put any pub to shame, I have to admit that I was a little surprised.

-I love nachos and actually having them as dinner was definitely up there in my top 10 childhood fantasies, but in good conscience, I certainly couldn’t call them dinner.
+I love nachos and actually having them as dinner was definitely up there in my top 10 childhood fantasies.
+However, in good conscience, I certainly couldn't call them dinner.
 But healthy nachos for breakfast?!
 YES PLEASE!
-And that’s exactly what these Mexican Sheet Pan Eggs with Tortilla Toast taste like!
-Quick, easy, healthy and delicious 2 WW freestyle smart points per serving, including tortilla toast chips (4 chips)!
+And that's exactly what these quick and easy Mexican Sheet Pan Eggs with Tortilla Toast taste like.

 It was just not what I'd have expected from someone's parent.
 And yeah, as a kid, I would have been seriously envious of that dinner.
 However, as a semi-responsible young adult, I was taken aback when she actually referred to it as dinner.
 Don't get me wrong, I have eaten my share of junk food dinners, especially as a starving student in University.
 But I would never try to convince myself or anyone else that nachos were actually a respectable dinner.
 Nor would I refer to it as dinner in front of my kids or my kids' friends (I'm attempting to set a good example here.)
 However, this healthy Nacho Sheet Pan Eggs is not just respectable breakfast, it's a respectable Weight Watchers friendly breakfast or dinner!